Jump to recipe →

 • Eggs – Here’s the best way to crack an egg!

-• Egg yolks – Added egg yolks make the cookies have a richer taste.
+• Egg yolks – Added egg yolks for an even richer taste.

 • Powdered sugar – Powdered sugar is used to dust the cookies after they bake.
 It gives them a snowy look and a little bit of extra sweetness.